-6.1 This is the third quarterly Performance Report relating to the Council Plan for 2017/2020.
-The Quarter 4 Performance Report is currently planned to be presented to Cabinet and Commissioners in June 2018 with the exact date yet to be confirmed.
+6.1 This is the second quarterly Performance Report relating to the Council Plan for 2017/2020.
+The Quarter 3 Performance Report is currently planned to be presented to Cabinet and Commissioners on 12th March 2018.
 Paragraph 3.10 sets out an outline forward programme of further quarterly performance reports.